Our commitment to inclusivity informs all of our practices: from art materials and toy selection to naps-by-request, and one-hour's-notice booking.

 We meet you, and your family, where you're at.

 And it definitely helps us meet the kids where they are at, too!

 Flexible educational care, with a 1:4 ratio

-Each of our staff are trained and equipped to provide care for "up to four children", but of course, it doesn't really work like that.
+Each of our staff provide care for "up to four children", but of course, it doesn't really work like that.

 When one teacher is changing a diaper in the bathroom, the others engage with the children on the floor, organizing group activities that promote social learning, presenting parallel play opportunities, and making sure the space is clean and safe.
 When it gets hectic, we practice keeping calm (and non-violent crisis intervention), while the daycare routines help us move through the day.

 But of course, we also know that they will need individual attention at various times.
 Especially at the beginning!

 Every step of our welcome process (including our free integration week) is designed to give families the information they need, for the smoothest transition possible.
 We provide lots of resources, and are always happy to help families understand how our values guide our care.